 Attractions on Fanø

-The huge sandy beach and the nature is the big attraction on Fanø.
-Here is space for being active and for peace and contemplation.
+The huge sandy beach and natural surroundings are the big attractions on Fanø.
+Here, you will find lots of space for being active and for peace and contemplation.

 Slow down and experience more.
 Avoid letting your car idle.
 Please leave the car by your summer house or parked in Esbjerg.
 Ride a bike or walk.
 This is the best way to experience Fanø and it lightens your CO2-footprint.